justinethier/husk-scheme/docs/Continuations.markdown

                 else throwError $ NumArgs (toInteger $ length aparams) [cont] other -> throwError $ TypeMismatch "procedure" other

+TODO: an explanation of what is going on here...
+(Basically the code above )

 ## Lessons Learned
 Initially I thought that we might have to use a lower-level construct to implement continuations.
 One such construct is a trampoline, which is used by many C implementations.

 TODO: link to what trampolines are, C example, etc...

     {- Possible implementation in haskell (not sure how complete it is??)
-  Did not need this function, since we are using Haskell trampoline :: Env -> LispVal -> IOThrowsError LispVal trampoline env val = do result <- eval env val case result of
+      Did not need this function, since we are using Haskell trampoline :: Env -> LispVal -> IOThrowsError LispVal trampoline env val = do
+      result <- eval env val
+      case result of
            -- If a form is not fully-evaluated to a value, bounce it back onto the trampoline... func@(Func params vararg body closure True) -> trampoline env func -- next iteration, via tail call (?) val -> return val
     -}

  - shift/reset???